SadiyaSyeda/meal-delights/README.md

 -   **Meal Categories**: Displays a list of meal categories.
 -   **Desserts**: Users can browse a list of desserts and view details about each.
 -   **Custom View Modifiers**: Uses  `CustomTitleModifier`  and  `CustomCardModifier`  for consistent styling across the app.
+-   **Image Caching**: The app uses URL-based image loading, with caching enabled to ensure efficient loading of dessert images, reducing network requests and improving performance.
+-   **Nil or Empty Filtering**: The app performs filtering to ensure that meal and category entries with empty or nil values for critical fields like name and id are excluded, ensuring only valid data is displayed to the user.
+This helps maintain data integrity and avoids displaying incomplete information in the UI.
 -   **Unit Tests**: Comprehensive test coverage for view models, network interactions, and data parsing.
 -   **Preview Support**: SwiftUI views have preview configurations to visualize UI changes during development.